Recent Errors in Assigning Pressures

 Q6: Autonomy - Well-Being

-I took this as a warning, but did not know what to do with it except assert that all assignments were provisional, 2° more so than 1°.
+I took this as a warning that there might be an error, but did not know what to do with it except assert that all assignments were provisional, 2° more so than 1°.

 There were other warnings of errors.
 I had been so uncertain in some assignments that I provided alternate possibilities.
-For example, I had proposed the 2° pressure in PH'5Q3-academic discipline was selflessness (to conform to the pattern) but I also noted that researchers would likely say they felt more pressed by certainty.
+For example, I had proposed the 2° pressure in PH'5Q3-academic discipline was selflessness (which conformed to the PH'2Q pattern) but I also noted that researchers would likely say they felt more pressed by certainty.

 There were a few other examples including two more still within PH'5Q, Q4-societal institutions and Q5-philosophy schools, but investigating multiple possibilities across multiple domains is exhausting and quickly becomes confusing.
-So, perhaps affected by the heat or laziness, I judged it best to leave the assignments as they were and return sometime in the future.
-Perhaps detailed substantive investigations of particular frameworks might provide unequivocal clarity at some indefinite future time.
+So, perhaps affected by the heat or laziness, I judged it best to leave the assignments as they were and return to this puzzle in the indefinite future.
+Perhaps detailed substantive investigation of a particular framework might provide unequivocal clarity.

 Later Discovery Process

-In 2024, I began a re-investigation of prospering that had commenced almost 30 years earlier as interacting-for-benefit, and long before TOP commenced.
-I now recognized this framework was a small part of the PH'6Q4 complex which deserved articulation.
+In 2024, I began a re-investigation of prospering following a gap of almost 30 years.
+I had worked then on interacting-for-benefit frameworks long before TOP commenced.
+I now recognized these frameworks were mostly applications derived from a small part of the PH'6Q4 complex.
+That complex now deserved to be studied and formulated systematically.

-An important part of this complex is the structural hierarchy (PH'6Q4sH) named «Looking Out for Yourself».
+An important part of this complex is the Q-structural hierarchy (PH'6Q4sH) named «Looking Out for Yourself».

-In the initial studies of projections 10 years earlier, a pattern for structural hierarchies had been identified, and I therefore wanted to check its application in this case.
-Furthermore I asked myself whether 2° pressures might apply as well.
+In the initial studies of psychosocial pressure projections 10 years earlier (as described above), a pattern for 1° pressures in structural hierarchies had been identified.
+I wanted to check, and confirm or dis-confirm, its application in this case.

-It quickly became evident that the 1° pressures previously identified, related to the Requirements and States, i.e. the groupings as labeled top and bottom in the diagrammatic representations.
-Click on the thumbnail to see.
+It quickly became evident that the 1° structural pressures previously identified, related to the Requirements and States, i.e. the groupings as labeled top and bottom in the diagrammatic representations: click on the thumbnail to see.

-This finding should be corroborated via other structural hierarchies and such a check awaits implementation, but intuitively it seems highly likely.
+This finding needs to be corroborated via other structural hierarchies and such a check awaits implementation, but intuitively the presence of 2° pressures seemed highly likely.

-In creating summaries for the Review section, I laid out the findings to do a pattern check, and this is how it looked:
+In creating summaries for the Review section of «Looking Out for Yourself», I laid out the findings to do a pattern check, and this is how it looked initially:

 G1 G2 G3 G4 G5 G6 G7